Numeral (linguistics): 32: duotrigesimal

+Duotrigesimal systems are based on the number 32.
+The Ngiti ethnolinguistic group uses a base 32 numeral system.

 60: sexagesimal

+Sexagesimal systems are based on the number 60.
 Ekari has a base-60 system.
 Sumeria had a base-60 system with a decimal sub-base (with alternating cycles of 10 and 6), which was the origin of the numbering of modern degrees, minutes, and seconds.

 80: octogesimal

+Octogesimal systems are based on the number 80.
 Supyire is said to have a base-80 system; it counts in twenties (with 5 and 10 as sub-bases) up to 80, then by eighties up to 400, and then by 400s (great scores).